IT Career Guide

 Barriers to Diversity in Tech Leadership

 In another report by Kaminski, 37% of surveyed tech leaders perceive a shortage of diverse candidates among these barriers.
 This recruitment issue underpins the underrepresentation of women, minorities, and other marginalized groups in tech roles and leadership positions.
 The fact that fewer women are pursuing degrees in computer science, as Deloitte reports, is not helping at all.
 Rather, this trend highlights structural issues in the pipeline feeding the tech industry.
+Rather, this trend highlights structural issues in the pipeline feeding the tech industry, especially when it comes to acquiring critical technical expertise and fostering technical leadership.

 Notable Barriers